-This course is the continuation of the “FP Fundamentals with Scala and Cats” course and explores more advanced techniques in functional programming using Scala and Cats.
+This course is the continuation of the “Functional Programming Fundamentals with Scala and Cats” course and explores more advanced techniques in functional programming using Scala and Cats.

 Over a year of experience in Scala or any other functional programming language.